 Describes one or more of the Reserved Instances that you purchased.

-For more information about Reserved Instances, see Reserved Instances in the Amazon Elastic Compute Cloud User Guide for Linux.
+For more information about Reserved Instances, see Reserved Instances in the Amazon Elastic Compute Cloud User Guide.

 For information about the common parameters that all actions use, see Common Query Parameters.